 Teach from Anywhere is a Google-led initiative that gives you everything you need to get started.
-Our free, secure tools are designed to enable collaborative teaching and learning - anywhere, at any time, on any device.
+Our secure tools are available without cost, designed to enable collaborative teaching and learning - anywhere, at any time, on any device.
 So education can continue, no matter what.

 Our local partners